wp-plugins/portfolio-slideshow/readme.txt

 [portfolio_slideshow trans=scrollHorz]

-(Top secret!
-You can use this shortcode attribute to supply any transition effect supported by jQuery Cycle, even if they're not in the plugin!
+(You can use this shortcode attribute to supply any transition effect supported by jQuery Cycle, even if they're not in the plugin!
 List of supported transitions [here](http://jquery.malsup.com/cycle/begin.html).

 Autoplay timeout on a per-slideshow basis like this: